adrianAlx/repaso-borrar/README.md

-# Reason
+# Notes

-This repository is used for testing.
+This file is responsible for managing the plans of the Justice League.